Wembley Point Woman: Background

 The formerly named Wembley Point tower block, from where the Wembley Point Woman was found.

 On the morning of 29 October 2004, a woman's body was found at the base of the Wembley Point tower in London.
 She was found deceased in the River Brent, lying at the foot of the tower.
-Witnesses saw her commit suicide by jumping from the building's rooftop cafe, 21 storeys above the ground.
+Witnesses saw her commit suicide by jumping from the building's rooftop cafe, 21 stories above the ground.
 On the day of her death, the Wembley Point Woman was reportedly looking through The Guardian while smoking a cigarette, when she suddenly leapt on a table, opened a window, and jumped to her death without warning.
 No one who saw the incident occur could recall her identity or what she was doing there.

 Description

 The woman was of Afro-Caribbean descent and would have stood between 5'1" (1.55 m) and 5'3" (1.60 m) when she was alive.
 She was estimated to be between twenty and forty years of age.
 She was found wearing a maroon zip-up jacket over two layered jumpers, one black and one claret coloured.
 She wore a black glove on her left hand, covering a silver ring on her smallest finger.
 On her right hand, she wore a metal ring in the shape of a cowrie shell.

 She wore black tights under her trousers and was wearing Skechers brand boots with a side buckle.
 In her right ear she had a stud earring.
-With her, authorities found £5.20 in cash, an opened packet of Marlboros, a copy of The Guardian, and a bus pass issued at 7.07am on Tuesday, 26 October 2004 at Seven Sisters Road.
+With her, authorities found £5.20 in cash, an opened packet of Marlboros, a copy of The Guardian, and a bus pass issued at 7:07 am on Tuesday, 26 October 2004 at the Seven Sisters Road.
 Missing from her person was any type of identifying documentation.
 She did not carry a wallet, bank cards, house keys, nor a phone.